AmhaBK/fintech-fraud-analysis/README.md

-# Adey Innovations E-commerce Fraud Detection Project
+# E-commerce Fraud Detection Project

 This project focuses on building a robust fraud detection system for **Adey Innovations**, an e-commerce company.
 The primary goal is to minimize financial losses from fraudulent transactions while maintaining a seamless user experience.